jgonera/autoless/README.md

         -h, --help               output usage information
-        --interval <ms>          How often files are checked for changes --no-watch               Compile what needs to be compiled and exit --source-map             Generate source map files next to css files --autoprefix <browsers>  Browserslist query, e.g. '> 1%, last 2 versions' --compile-imports        Compile imported files, not just the files that import them
+        --interval <ms>          How often files are checked for changes --no-watch               Compile what needs to be compiled and exit --no-notify              Do not send any notifications
+        --no-sound               Do not play a sound with error notifications --source-map             Generate source map files next to css files --autoprefix <browsers>  Browserslist query, e.g. '> 1%, last 2 versions' --compile-imports        Compile imported files, not just the files that import them